MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 >
 > The [example](#example) shown in this article, sets a higher SLA to support business goals.
 >
 > Cloud platform and technology providers publish SLAs on their offerings.
-The SLAs should considered as part of the SLO calculation but shouldn't be used as-is without understanding the scope of coverage for the SLA.
+The SLAs should be considered as part of the SLO calculation but shouldn't be used as-is without understanding the scope of coverage for the SLA.
 For more information, see [Assess the impact of Microsoft SLAs](#assess-the-impact-of-microsoft-slas).

 #### Common SLOs and influencing factors